Canon 800D vs Panasonic G5

 It is notable that the 800D has a microphone port, which is missing on the G5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 800D or the Panasonic G5 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 800D: